eclipse-tractusx/digital-product-pass/dpp-tutorial/irs-drill-down.md

   }
 ```

-3 - Copy the json content and paste it into the notepad editor for later use.
+3 - Copy the json content and store it into the notepad editor in json format for later use.

 > [!TIP]
 > Copy and paste the data for creating your digital product pass faster!